TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

         ..  card-image:: /Images/ManualScreenshots/Backend/plugin_example.png
             :alt: Plugin news article detail

-        A plugin in TYPO3 is a more complex module, typically providing dynamic or interactive functionality.
+        A plugin in TYPO3 is more complex, typically providing dynamic or interactive functionality.
 Plugins are usually provided by extensions that introduce new features to the website.